 EFAMA is focused on minimising the impact of the rules on asset management companies, in particular those holding a limited MiFID license.
 Key to the sector is the need for proportionality, especially firms that are not authorised to hold client money/securities, or to deal on their own account.

 EFAMA welcomes the European Commission’s review of the Alternative Investment Fund Management Directive (AIFMD), setting out targeted improvements to key provisions in the current framework.
 Such targeted improvements will make strides in advancing the Capital Markets Union.
+At the same time, they maintain the framework which has underpinned a decade of growth in the European Alternative Investment Fund (AIF) market and proven resilient even throughout recent market stresses.

 The European Fund and Asset Management Association (EFAMA) has today published its latest monthly Investment Fund Industry Fact Sheet, which provides net sales data of UCITS and AIFs for November 2020*.